chikkkit/LSS-SKAN/README.md

 # LSS-SKAN

 ## Statement
 This is the experimental code for the paper "LSS-SKAN: Efficient Kolmogorov–Arnold Networks based on Single-Parameterized Function" [1].
+It includes:
-It includes the preliminary experiment (preExp.py), Experiment 1 - Comparison of various SKANs under 10-epoch training (MLP_SSPKAN_10epoch_skans.py), Experiment 2 - Comparison of LSS-SKAN with other popular KAN variants under 10-epoch training (MLP_SSPKAN_10epoch.py), and Experiment 3 - Comparison of LSS-SKAN with other popular KAN variants under 30-epoch training (MLP_SSPKAN_30epoch_lr000101.py).
+- the preliminary experiment (preExp.py),
+- Experiment 1 - Comparison of various SKANs under 10-epoch training (MLP_SSPKAN_10epoch_skans.py),
+- Experiment 2 - Comparison of LSS-SKAN with other popular KAN variants under 10-epoch training (MLP_SSPKAN_10epoch.py),
+- Experiment 3 - Comparison of LSS-SKAN with other popular KAN variants under 30-epoch training (MLP_SSPKAN_30epoch_lr000101.py).

 **If you're looking for a Python library to quickly build SKAN, click [here](https://github.com/chikkkit/SKAN) to visit the GitHub repository of the skan library.**